StonedEdge/Retro-Lite-CM4/README.md

 https://bitbuilt.net/forums/index.php?threads/retro-lite-cm4-a-stonededge-and-dmcke5-collaboration.3934/

 ### Code
 Code required to complete the handheld includes an ATtiny84 monitor script, which can be flashed via the 1.27mm pitch 6 pin header on the main Retro Lite PCB.
 Code for the i2s audio amplifier, fuel gauge and OSD functionality can be compiled directly on the CM4 module from the command line.
+Current code is non-functional, however will be uploaded at a later date when completed.

 ### CAD
 The CAD files for the Retro Lite CM4 are not available or open source at this stage.
-Please do not ask me to release them.
+Please do not ask me or Dmcke5 to release them.

 ### PCB
-The Retro Lite CM4 uses 4 PCBs, not including the CM4 carrier board.
+The Retro Lite CM4 requires 4 custom designed PCBs to be installed, not including the CM4 carrier board.
 These include:

 a) Retro Lite CM4 AIO carrier board
 b) Retro Lite Controller PCB (Right)